cph-tum/mbsolve/README.md

  - cxxopts (any recent version) for mbsolve-tool
  - CMake >= 3.9
  - Eigen library >= 3.3.4
- - HDF5 (any recent version) for the writer-hdf5
+ - HDF5 (any recent version) for the writer-hdf and reader-hdf
+ - Highfive >= 2.7.1 as C++11 friendly interface for libhdf5
  - Python >= 2.7 and SWIG >= 2.0.12 for Python support
  - CUDA >= 7.0 for solver-cuda
  - OpenMP (see supported compilers) for solver-cpu